 Bobby makes the following trips to the store:

-3. He spends 6 dollars on 3 chocolates at 2 dollars apiece.
+10 dollars on 5 chocolates at 2 dollars apiece.
+He then eats them and exchanges all 5 wrappers to get 1 more chocolate.
+We print the total number of chocolates he ate, which is 6.12 dollars on 3 chocolates at 4 dollars apiece; however, he needs 4 wrappers to trade for his next chocolate.
+Because he only has 3 wrappers, he cannot purchase or trade for any more chocolates.
+We print the total number of chocolates he ate, which is 3.6 dollars on 3 chocolates at 2 dollars apiece.
 He then exchanges 2 of the 3 wrappers for 1 additional piece of chocolate.
 Next, he uses his third leftover chocolate wrapper from his initial purchase with the wrapper from his trade-in to do a second trade-in for 1 more piece of chocolate.
 At this point he has 1 wrapper left, which is not enough to perform another trade-in.
-We print the total number of chocolates he ate, which is 5.
+We print the total number of chocolates he ate, which is 5.~

 Java